 To build the future of Python and sustain the thriving community that its users deserve, we need your help.
 By backing the PSF, you’re investing in Python’s growth and health, and your contributions directly impact the language's future.
 Is your community, work, or hobby powered by Python?
 Join this year’s drive and power Python’s future with us by donating or becoming a Supporting Member today.

-There are three ways to join in:
+There are two ways to join in:

 Your donations: